HarrisonHemstreet/TIL-2023/achievements-and-complements.md

 planning on having me take over a piece of development so that Karl can start working on the higher priority tasks

+# 7 October 2021
+from September 7 2021 to 7 October 2021, I rank 3rd in most commits for the month. from 30 September 2021 to 7 October 2021, I rank 1st in most commits for the week.